Aaron-Bopp/Obsidian-notes/me/notes/DrK Interviews.md

 - very shy, insecure, quiet growing up
 - Streaming helped growing and understanding things that were confusing as a kid
 - Wants to become psychiatrist and help people the way she was helped
-- #DrK If you are worth caring for, it rewrites your history, because everything that happened to you shouldn't have happened to you
+- #Ref/DrK If you are worth caring for, it rewrites your history, because everything that happened to you shouldn't have happened to you
 - Being strong for getting over it vs acknowledging that it wasn't okay that it happened
 - niki thinks that if she can use it to help other people it will be worth it but nothing makes it worth it
 - you have value no matter what you accomplish
-- #DrK "You were wronged and it wasn't ok and you didn't deserve it and it doesn't make sense"
+- #Ref/DrK "You were wronged and it wasn't ok and you didn't deserve it and it doesn't make sense"
 - #TO/EXPLORE/RESEARCH  [[Emotional Quotent]] or EQ

 ### [Life after a cult](https://www.youtube.com/watch?v=ldTMLhTMZAc)